rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 *******************

 This chapter provides a walkthrough of a example GYRE project, to illustrate the typical steps involved.
-For this example, we'll focus on using :program:`gyre` (the :ref:`frontend <frontends>` focused on stellar oscillations) to find eigenfrequencies and eigenfunctions of dipole and quadrupole gravity modes for a MESA model of slowly pulsating B (SPB) star.
+For this example, we'll use :program:`gyre` (the :ref:`frontend <frontends>` focused on stellar oscillations) to find eigenfrequencies and eigenfunctions of dipole and quadrupole gravity modes for a MESA model of slowly pulsating B (SPB) star.

 .. _walkthrough-work: